I bet you are sick of the favorite method of personal finance gurus to lower your cable bill – simply cancel it.

 Make Sure You Use What You Pay For

-Do you have multiple cable boxes and have to pay for each one?
+Do you have multiple cable boxes and pay for each one?
 A DVR?
 HBO?
 Other premium add-ons?
 Do you use all of these things?
-If you do use them then by all means keep your extra channels and add-ons but only if you can afford it.
+If you do use them, then by all means, keep your extra channels and add-ons.
+Of course, only keep them if you can afford it.

-I don’t use many of those things and that is why I don’t have them.
-If you have subscribed to premium channels or any other add-ons and have found out you don’t really watch the channels or use the add-ons then get on the phone and get rid of them!
+I don’t use many of those things.
+So, I don’t have them.
+If you have subscribed to premium channels or any other add-ons and have found out you don’t really watch the channels or use the add-ons, then get on the phone and get rid of them.

-Did you ever notice your cable bill always seems to creep up and be more expensive every month?
+Did you ever notice your cable bill always seems to be more expensive every month?
 Mine has tried a few times but it never ended up actually happening.

 So what do you have to do to get it back down?
 I always call them and tell them the following: